Skip to main content

 Light clients serve as a lightweight, trustless mechanism for verifying the state of connected blockchains.
 They are essential components of the IBC protocol as they facilitate secure and efficient cross-chain interactions without the necessity of fully synchronizing and managing the complete history of every connected blockchain.
 Composable possesses extensive experience in writing multiple light clients for various blockchains with the intention of enabling communication via the IBC protocol.

-Composable's implementation of IBC on Picasso and Composable utilizes the grandpa light client.
+The implementation of IBC on Picasso Kusama and Composable Polkadot utilizes the grandpa light client.
 The Grandpa protocol is Polkadot and Kusama's consensus mechanism used to finalize blocks on its relay chains.
 GRANDPA enables the verification of finality proofs of Parachain headers.

 The ICS-8 client enables light client implementations written in CosmWasm to run natively on blockchains built with the Cosmos SDK.
 The Grandpa light client is constructed using the GRANDPA protocol and written in CosmWasm, therefore, enabling the tracking of finality for Polkadot and Kusama parachains on Cosmos chains through CosmWasm contracts.